Chicory prefers an open, sunny site but summer crops and mini leaves will tolerate some shade, soil should be fertile and free draining.

 Forcing: ‘chicons’ are ready to harvest when 15cm (6in) high, after around four weeks.

-‘Indigo’ AGM: Dense round heads, uniform with dark green outer leaves and red hearts
+‘Indigo’ AGM: Radicchio - Dense round heads, uniform with dark green outer leaves and red hearts.

-‘Palla Rossa’ AGM: Medium to large heads; well-filled red hearts; fairly uniform.
-Does not bolt
+‘Palla Rossa’ AGM: Radicchio - Medium to large heads; well-filled red hearts; fairly uniform.
+Does not bolt.

-‘Pan di Zucchero’ AGM: Uniform medium to large plants with dark green outer leaves.
-Hearts blanch well
+‘Pan di Zucchero’ AGM: Sugar-loaf - Uniform medium to large plants with dark green outer leaves.
+Hearts blanch well.

-‘Zuckerhut’ AGM: Medium-sized plants with dark green outer leaves and well developed, well-blanched hearts
+‘Zuckerhut’ AGM: Sugar-loaf - Medium-sized plants with dark green outer leaves and well developed, well-blanched hearts.

-‘Witloof de Brussels’: one of the most famous forcing types
+‘Witloof de Brussels’: Forcing or Witloof - One of the most famous forcing types.